soumil-konar/Pharmacy_Management_System/README.md

 # CONCLUSION
 _____________________________________________________________________________________________________________________________________________________________________
-o Detailed information gathering has to be done.
-Without that the purpose for using the software won’t be satisfied properly. o However, it can give good profits in the long run. o Implementing the software requires change in the business practices. o Efficient organization of all knowledge is the analysis company and easy analysis access and retrieval of information is possible. o In this project we can also include BAR CODE facility using the bar code reader, which will detect the expiry date and the other information about the related medicines.
+- Detailed information gathering has to be done.
+Without that the purpose for using the software won’t be satisfied properly.
+- However, it can give good profits in the long run. o Implementing the software requires change in the business practices. o Efficient organization of all knowledge is the analysis company and easy analysis access and retrieval of information is possible. o In this project we can also include BAR CODE facility using the bar code reader, which will detect the expiry date and the other information about the related medicines.